The MWUtil class contains a set of static

 an error occurs, a message box displays the error text.
 This function

-assumes that MWInitApplication
+assumes that MWInitApplication has been previously

 called.